 An exciting NTID Alumni Museum project is quickly taking shape!
-As part of NTID’s 50th Anniversary celebration, we are recognizing the rich history of NTID and how integral alumni contributions have shaped the success of this “Grand Experiment.”
+As part of NTID’s 50th anniversary, we are recognizing the rich history of NTID and how integral alumni contributions have shaped the success of this “Grand Experiment.”
 We want to include YOU in this project!
 Initial plans to recognize NTID’s history and the vital roles of many key players (faculty, staff, alumni, and friends of NTID) include:

 - A glass conference room and welcome center on the first floor of LBJ.
 This space will be used for prospective student visits, alumni events, and meetings, to name a few uses.
 The conference room will highlight alumni success stories and will include wall space for historical photo displays and memorabilia display cases, and provide an area for alumni to meet or work.